Cabin Fever (2002 film): Box office

-Critical reception
+Critical response

 Uproxx reported that Cabin Fever drew "better-than-average" reviews.
-The performances from the leads were complimented by critics as "solid" and "adequate".
-Their roles, however, were met with negative reactions: IGN and the Los Angeles Times' Manohla Dargis described them, respectively, as stereotypical and "monumentally irritating".
+Some critics complimented the performances from the leads as "solid" while others judged them merely "adequate".
+Their characters, however, were met with negative reactions: IGN and the Los Angeles Times' Manohla Dargis described them, respectively, as stereotypical and "monumentally irritating".
 Furthermore, IGN and Dargis criticized the film's lack of scares, delivering more jokes and gore.
 Stephen Holden of The New York Times and Peter Travers of Rolling Stone disagreed; Holden said Cabin Fever "finds an unusually potent blend of dread, gore and gallows humor", and Travers called it "a blast of good gory fun that just won't quit".
 Kim Newman in Empire and Maitland McDonagh in TV Guide awarded Cabin Fever three stars out of five.

-Reviewers observed the film's homage to low-budget horror and thriller films, including Night of the Living Dead, Deliverance, The Texas Chain Saw Massacre, The Evil Dead (and its sequel), and The Blair Witch Project.
+Reviewers observed the film's homage to low-budget horror and thriller films, including Night of the Living Dead, Deliverance, The Texas Chain Saw Massacre, The Evil Dead and its sequel Evil Dead II, and The Blair Witch Project.
 IGN said Cabin Fever "struggles valiantly to be both a worthy addition and simultaneous homage to these genres ... becoming instead a passably enjoyable slab of schlock", criticizing its failure to reinvent the films that inspired Roth's.
 Conversely, Newman said: "There's a fine line between homage and simply stealing, but writer-director Eli Roth mostly manages the former".
 Stephen Hunter in The Washington Post said Cabin Fever compared poorly to The Evil Dead and The Blair Witch Project, describing it as "a loud, derivative grade-Z horror film of no particular distinction".
 McDonagh said Cabin Fever was "more Straw Dogs than Night of the Living Dead", citing its theme of "degeneration of relationships under pressure".